The 3 Easiest Citrus Trees to Grow

 Bearss Seedless (Tahitian/Persian) Semi-Dwarf Lime Tree

---OVERVIEW-- Our Best Selling Lime Tree!
+--OVERVIEW-- Our Best Selling Lime Tree now available in 5-Gallon Premium Size!
 Also known as Persian Lime or Tahitian Lime.
 Bears heavy crops of juicy limes with a strong fresh flavor.
-The heavy fall crop of Bearss Limes stores well on trees when protected from severe… read more
+The heavy fall crop of Bearss Limes stores well… read more

 3. Calamondin: The Petite Powerhouse

 Concluding our list of The 3 Easiest Citrus Trees to Grow, is the Calamondin, a petite powerhouse that packs a tart and citrusy punch.
-Calamondin trees are compact, reaching heights of 6 to 10 feet in pots, making them ideal for small spaces, patios, or balconies.
-These trees boast dense, glossy green leaves, and their small, round fruits add a pop of color to your garden.
+Calamondin trees are compact, reaching heights of 6-10 feet in pots, making them ideal for small spaces, patios, or balconies.
+These trees have dense, glossy green leaves, and their small, round fruits add a pop of color to your garden.
+They are considered everbearing trees, and frequently have flowers, baby fruit, and ripe fruit hanging on their branches at the same time.

 Calamondin/ Calamansi Semi-Dwarf Tree